Blimster/resp_client/README.md

 # resp_client
 A RESP (REdis Serialization Protocol) client for Dart.
-This package contains 3 libraries. `resp_server` implements the connectionn to the server, `resp_client` implements the Redis serialization protocol. `resp_commands` provides implementations of Redis commands in differents levels of convenient from low-level to easy-to-use.
+This package contains 3 libraries. `resp_server` implements the connectionn to the server, `resp_client` implements the Redis serialization protocol. `resp_commands` provides implementations of Redis commands in differents levels of convenience from low-level to easy-to-use.

 # 3 Building blocks